T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * GET parameter might contain urlencoded content (%xx).
 Therefore all GET parameter will be processed by 'urldecode()'.
   As a result a text like '%nn' in GET variables will always be decoded.
 It's not possible to transfer '%nn' itself.

-* GET variables are limited to securityGetMaxLength chars - any violation will stop QFQ.
+* GET values are limited to securityGetMaxLength (extension-manager-qfq-configuration_) chars - any violation will stop QFQ.
+Individual exceptions are defined via ExceptionMaxLength_.

+* GET parameter 'type' and 'L' might affected by (T3, configuration dependent) cache poisoning.
+If they contain non digit values, only the first character is used (if this is a digit) or completely cleaned (else).

 Post Parameter
 --------------